isomerpages/mlaw-corp/news/speeches/_posts/2019-04-04-Speech-by-Mr-Ng How-Yue-Permanent-Secretary-for-Ministry-of-Law-at-INSOL-G36-Breakfast-Session-INSOL-Singapore-Conference-2019.md

 24. In <u>May 2014</u>, after a process of public consultation, the Government issued its response to the Committee’s report, and in particular accepted the recommendation to adopt the Model Law.

 <ol start="25">
 <li>On the issue of <u>reciprocity</u> – a policy decision was made not to impose a requirement for reciprocity.
-This stemmed from a conscious effort to keep Singapore open and was consistent with our support for a universalist approach to insolvency and restructuring.</li>
+This stemmed from a conscious effort to keep Singapore <strong>open and was consistent with our support</strong> for a universalist approach to insolvency and restructuring.</li>

 <ol style="list-style-type: lower-alpha">
 <li>   Only a small number of countries have imposed a reciprocity requirement, while Singapore has historically enjoyed the benefits of other countries’ enactment of the Model Law, e.g. the US’ Chapter 15, and the UK’s Cross-Border Insolvency Regulations, neither of which imposed reciprocity.</li>